 Timed blink is a version of well known Arduino blink example that is shipped with the standard IDE, but is redesigned to use the Abstraction and timer library.
 Example circuit for the code is exactly the same a blink, and if you use the inbuilt LED pin (which it does by default) then there’s no need to build any circuit whatsoever.
 Instead of using delay() calls to set the duration of the led flash, it uses the task management library to schedule a task.

 Using the LEDDisplay library LEDDisplay is an easy to use library that makes light work of multi-digit 7segment displays.
 If you need help building the circuit or understanding the concepts, then refer to this guide: Arduino multiple digit, 7 segment display tutorial.
-Answering questions and getting help Get help from the community forum for LEDDisplay You can also contact us about commercial support on LEDDisplay Setting up the LEDDisplay library Before using any methods from the library, and usually in the global scope (outside of any function) you need to include the header file and initialise the library.
+Answering questions and getting help Get help from the community forum for LEDDisplay, or use the help widget (on the right) to contact us about commercial support on LEDDisplay Setting up the LEDDisplay library Before using any methods from the library, and usually in the global scope (outside of any function) you need to include the header file and initialise the library.

 If you've got a 7 segment display but are not sure if it is common anode or common cathode, then you need to check the polarity of the display.
 This is easily done with a low voltage supply (9V or less) from a battery, bench PSU or Arduino board.
 Firstly and before anything else, connect a 1K resistor between the common pin and the battery.
 This will avoid potential damage to the LED's in the display.